|

 www.mycreativemoments.com

-Email the artist
+the artist

-My Project is
+Project is

 to choose success and

-never give-up
+never give-up.

-My Project is
+Project is

 to find a solution to any

-given circumstance
+given circumstance.

-My Project is
+Project is

 to continue exploring WHO I am

-so I can inspire others
+so I can inspire others.

-My Project is
+Project is

 to continue developing my skills

-at
+at Legal

-Legal art / Trial graphics.
+art / Trial graphics.

-My Project is
+Project is

 to inspire others to live their